 Purpose of Orientation

-• Provide necessary paperwork, benefits enrollment, and administrative tasks: Guide new employees through filling out tax forms, signing contracts, and enrolling in benefit programs such as health insurance or retirement plans.
+- Provide necessary paperwork, benefits enrolment, and administrative tasks: Guide new employees through filling out tax forms, signing contracts, and enrolling in benefit programs such as health insurance or retirement plans.

 Orientation helps new employees feel less overwhelmed on their first day and ensures they understand the company’s basic expectations.